'Lord of the Rings' TV series hopes to be the new 'Game of Thrones'

 It's unclear if the Amazon version of "The Lord of the Rings" will mimic what's in the book and movie series or if it will be a spinoff that simply takes place somewhere in the "Rings" universe.
 This would be a similar approach to "Fear the Walking Dead," a show that takes place on the West Coast, while the action on the original "Walking Dead" happens on the opposite side of the country.
 And unlike "Game of Thrones," all of the "Lord of the Rings" books have already been written.
 Its author, British novelist J.R.R.
 Tolkien, passed away in 1973.

-Actor Sean Astin, who played a pivotal role in the "Lord of the Rings" movies, suggested a possible storyline for the TV series in an interview with Entertainment Weekly.
+Actor Sean Astin, who played a pivotal role in the "Lord of the Rings" movies, suggested another possible storyline for the TV series in an interview with Entertainment Weekly.
 “The Mines of Moria are referred to a lot in 'Lord of the Rings,'” Astin said.
 “And I guess in the 'Hobbit' trilogy, you spent a little time with them, but the culture of the dwarves in the mines… I would love to see like five hours of that.”

-Astin, who can currently be seen in Netflix's "Stranger Things," added that he wasn't surprised that this day would eventually come.
+Astin added that he wasn't surprised that this day would eventually come.
 “I’ve been saying for 15 years that maybe like 12 years after 'Lord of the Rings' came out, that it would get remade," he said.
 "And people always said, ‘Oh no, it’ll never get remade!
 It’s a classic!
 They could never top it!’
 And I’m like, ‘No, it’ll get remade.
 It’s a massive story!
 The characters are so beloved.’”